 - Staff Training – Continue reading books like Pilgreen’s.
 Talk to colleagues.
 Talk to students.

-Pilgreen lays out 5 goals on page 28 for her pilot study.
+Pilgreen lays out 5 goals on page 28 of The SSR handbook for her pilot study.
 Her first goal, improved reading comprehension, seemed to be met as students improved with about 15 months of growth in 16 weeks in reading comprehension.
 Her second goal, greater enjoyment of reading, also seemed to be met.
 20% more students surveyed that they enjoyed the reading time a lot after the program was finished.
 The third goal, more frequent engagement in outside pleasure reading, as saw positive results.
 20% of students surveyed that they often engaged in reading outside of school which increased to 40% after the program.
 Many students demonstrated improved reading ability in themselves after the program.

 After her pilot study Pilgreen realized that the pilot study showed a correlation of success but it wasn’t causal.
 As you prepare to read chapter 4 she will set up a formal study with controls for the data.
 The pilot study shows improved perception of reading at the worst.
 The 8 factors of Pilgreen’s program work.
 Even so, they look a little bit different in every situation.
 How can you facilitate them in your situation?